 Initial User Count: 100

 These settings have the load test running for 30 minutes (1800 seconds) at user loads of 100, 200, 300, up to 2,000 users.

 The Step Ramp Time property is the only one of these properties that is not available to choose in the New Load Test Wizard.
-For more information, see How to: Create a Load Pattern in the Load New Test Wizard.
+For more information, see Step 2.1 - Choosing a Load Pattern in the New Load Test Wizard.